-If you came across this article, you probably are at the point in survey creation when you need to find channels to share your questionnaire with.
-The number of participants you need may seem overwhelming at first, and the deadline is approaching.
+If you came across this article, you probably are at the breaking point of your survey creation.
+You need to find channels to share your questionnaire with - quickly!
+And yes, the number of participants you need seems overwhelming at first.
+The deadline is approaching.
 But don’t worry.
-In this article, we are going to count the three most reliable ways to share your survey to achieve quick results.
+In this article, we are going to show you three most reliable ways to share your survey.
+Quick results guaranteed!

 Cons: Risk of non-response bias, not useful for the specific target group